ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 The LSP MUST validate that the given `sip_offchain_info` is valid, as attested by the `promise`.

+`alice_pubnonces` is a non-empty array of strings.
+Each string is a hexadecimal dump of the concatenation of the 33-byte compressed SEC representation of the two points of the `pubnonce`, generated according to [BIP-327 Nonce Generation][].
+The client generates one `(secnonce, pubnonce)` pair for each input it intends to spend into the channel funding transaction, and gives the `pubnonce`s only in this parameter.
+The client MUST retain the corresponding `secnonce`s in-memory, for use in subsequent steps.

+`alice_pubnonces` MUST NOT exceed 100 entries.

 On failure, `c=.sip.intend_to_fund_channel` may have the following errors (error code numbers in parentheses):